cronvel/spellcast/doc/events.md

 * user (userObject): this contains the user related to the client.
 Argument `userObject` is an object containing at least those properties:
 	* id `string` it's the client ID for THIS SESSION
-	* name `string` if set, the role is currently taken by this user
+	* name `string` if set, this is the role that is currently taken by this user

 * userList (users): this contains the  list of connected users.
 Argument `users` is an array of object containing those users, where:
 	* id `string` it's the client ID for THIS SESSION
-	* name `string` if set, the role is currently taken by this user
+	* name `string` if set, this is the role that is currently taken by this user

 * roleList (roles, unassignedClients , assigned): this give the list of roles that should be chosen by each client.
   Argument `assigned` is a boolean.
 If false, some clients still need to choose a role, sending a `selectRole` event.